evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md.txt

 With longer code snippets to try, it gets more and more likely you'll make an error and get a `traceback` when you reload.
 This will either appear directly in-game or in your log (view it with `evennia -l` in a terminal).
 Don't panic; tracebacks are your friends - they are to be read bottom-up and usually describe exactly where your problem is.
-Refer to `The Python intro <Python-basic-introduction.html>`_ for more hints.
+Refer to [The Python introduction lesson](./Beginner-Tutorial-Python-basic-introduction.md) for more hints.
 If you get stuck, reach out to the Evennia community for help.
 ```

 Next we reload to let Evennia know of these code changes and try it out: